|Rating:||8.4 / 10|

 Sea to Summit is one of a growing number of companies that use ‘ethical down’ which is a polite way of saying they don’t pluck down off living birds.
 This does increase the cost but is clearly a more a humane way of collecting the down.
 The down is also hydrophobic which means it repels water so if it gets wet, it will still keeps you warm.
 The biggest decision on my behalf was which model to go for.

-So after two years and umming and ahhing, I finally decided the bag I needed was the Spark SPIII (long size).
-I was lucky enough to have a regular sized bag provided to me for testing and even with the shorter than preferred length this was a great opportunity to confirm my decision before splurging out on a new bag.
+So after two years and umming and ahhing, I finally decided that the Spark SPIII (long size) was a real contender for my ‘go to’ bag.
+I was lucky enough to have a regular sized bag provided to me for testing and even with the shorter than preferred length this was a great opportunity to test this bag prior to splurging on a new bag.
 The regular Spark SPIII suits hikers up to 183 cm in height and is a mummy bag construction.
 For those of you not familiar with mummy bags, they form a much snugger fit than the tapered or rectangular bags but with the snugger fit comes a warmer bag as there is less air within the bag to heat.
 At the time of testing, this tester weighed in at around 107 kg and am fairly broad across the shoulders; in other words I’m not a small guy.
 Height wise I am just over 185 cm in height, having shrunk a couple of centimetres over the past 40 years so while I can fit into the regular length bag its a bit snug.
-I find the regular sized bag is just too cramped in length particularly given my size 15 feet and I prefer the longer bag which suits people up to 198 cm tall.
+I find the regular sized bag is just too cramped in length particularly given my size 15 feet and I prefer the longer bag which suits people up to 198 cm tall and also provides a bit of extra width as well.
 Having said that, the width of the bag fits well even with a broad chest and my weight.

 This bag can best be classed as unisex but tends to be sold to males given it is really a twin to the Flame range which is typically sold as a women’s bag.
 In all honesty the main difference between the two ranges is a difference in length and width with the Flame range being slightly wider in the hip area, narrower at the chest and has an extra degree of warmth aimed for women who from a physiological perspective tend to feel the cold more than men.
 Having said all this, I’d ignore the gender descriptions on these bags and choose the model that best fits your personal dimensions and cold tolerance.